-Website Accessibility Conformance Evaluation Methodology (WCAG-EM) is an approach for determining how well a website conforms to Web Content Accessibility Guidelines (WCAG) 2.0.
+Website Accessibility Conformance Evaluation Methodology (WCAG-EM) is an approach for determining how well a website conforms to Web Content Accessibility Guidelines (WCAG).

-If you want to get a general sense of how a web page addresses a few accessibility issues, see Preliminary Review of Websites for Accessibility.
+If you want to get a general sense of how a web page addresses a few accessibility issues, see Easy Checks - A First Review of Web Accessibility.
 It is usually best to do preliminary checks before applying WCAG-EM, and to address potential accessibility barriers before investing in a more thorough review such as WCAG-EM.

-WCAG-EM is a supporting resource for the WCAG 2.0 standard; it does not define additional WCAG 2.0 requirements.
-It is currently in Working Draft stage, and is expected to be published as a W3C Working Group Note in 2013.
+WCAG-EM is a supporting resource for the WCAG standard; it does not define additional WCAG requirements.
+It is published as a W3C Working Group Note.

 WCAG-EM applies to all websites, including web applications and mobile websites.
 It covers different situations, including self-assessment and third-party evaluation.
 It is independent of particular evaluation tools, web browsers, or assistive technologies.

 WCAG-EM is primarily for evaluating conformance of existing websites.
 However, accessibility should not be left until the evaluation stage; it should be integrated from the beginning and throughout the project lifecycle — in planning, design, and development.

 Other aspects of evaluation are addressed in related pages of the Evaluating Web Accessibility resource suite.
 For example, guidance to help you better understand real-world accessibility issues and evaluate effective accessibility solutions is in Involving Users in Evaluating Web Accessibility.